Why South Africa?

 I think two to three days is ample for game viewing.
-Perhaps combine a two to three day safari with a city or town visit.
+Perhaps combine a two- to three-day safari with a city or town visit.
 I’d recommend Cape Town, Prince Albert and for a destination hotel, The Oyster Box at Umhlanga Rocks near Durban or Fancourt near George.
-I’ll be writing about all of these; links will be here.

 How to get there

 British Airways flies direct to Cape Town with more services in the summer (UK winter).
+Or you could fly to Johannesburg and transfer from there.
+I can recommend the excellent Joburg airport hotel.
 For internal flights, South African Airways is excellent.
 Car hire is cheap and driving straightforward.